 We performed VLA for 3,273 health- and disease-related phenotypes derived from the UK Biobank and ranked the potential involvement of each SNP in GxEs.
 We created and hosted the VLA Catalog (genelist.niehs.nih.gov) as an open resource of GWAS, vQTL, and VLA mapping for these traits, along with the metadata required for reproducibility and independent applications.
 Using environmental exposome data collected in the Personalized Environmental Genetic Study (PEGS), we found that high-ranking genome variants selected by VLA enriched the detection of genome-exposome-wide significant GxE SNPs for cardiovascular disease, type 2 diabetes, and body mass index.

-Introduction
+Introduction [No heading or subheadings]

 Background and motivation

+A portion of the “missing” heritability from genome-wide association studies (GWAS) is due to unaccounted for gene by environment (GxE) interactions (Eichler et al. 2010; Van Ijzendoorn et al. 2011).
+Despite findings that genetic effects are context-dependent(9-13), difficulty in exposure measurement and insufficient sample sizes make identification of GxE effects challenging (9–11).
+Further, the number of main effects and interactions in a genome-exposome-wide association study (GxE-WAS) presents both computational and multiple testing burdens.
+Two oft-used approaches to these problems are to select candidate genomic variants via a priori biological knowledge or to select significant genomic variants from GWAS.
+The first approach hinders discovery and the latter tends to produce false positives due to the underlying assumption that strong genetic marginal effects exist in all GxE interaction models.